ilielucianno/office-network-infrastructure/README.md

 ## Overview

 This project documents the complete setup of a secure office network for a small company (3 HR offices + 10-15 remote support agents).
-The infrastructure is built on a budget of under €1000 and implements enterprise-grade security practices including VLAN isolation, firewall rules, VPN access, and a self-hosted HR management system.
+The infrastructure implements enterprise-grade security practices including VLAN isolation, firewall rules, VPN access, and a self-hosted HR management system.

 The business operates online casinos (branded separately, no connection to this infrastructure).
 All financial operations (withdrawals, bonuses) are protected by additional layers: 2FA on Zoho, IP verification, 7-21 day withdrawal delays, and manual approval by owners.

 ---

+## Upgrade History

+This infrastructure started on a budget Mini PC (Intel N100, 16GB RAM) and was later upgraded to a more powerful server to handle multiple VMs and security services.

+### Original Server (2024 - 2026)
+- **Model:** Mini PC Intel N100
+- **RAM:** 16GB (soldered, not upgradeable)
+- **Storage:** 512GB SSD
+- **Cost:** ~€300
+- **Limitation:** Could not run all services (Wazuh + OPNsense VM + DarkGhost + SQL Detector) simultaneously due to RAM constraints.

+### Current Server (2026 - present)
+- **Model:** Geekom A9 Max
+- **CPU:** AMD Ryzen AI 9 HX 370 (12 cores, much more powerful than N100)
+- **RAM:** 32GB DDR5
+- **Storage:** 1TB NVMe SSD (upgradeable to 2TB)
+- **Cost:** €1,140
+- **Why upgraded:** Needed more RAM and CPU power to run OPNsense as VM alongside Wazuh, DarkGhost, and SQL Detector without performance issues.

+All services were migrated using VirtualBox OVA export/import.
+The new server runs Ubuntu 22.04 LTS with SVM Mode enabled in BIOS for hardware virtualization.

+---

 ## Server Architecture (All-in-One)

-All security services run on the same physical server (Mini PC Intel N100, 16GB RAM, 512GB SSD):
+All security services run on the same physical server (Geekom A9 Max):

-- Ubuntu Server (base OS)
+- Ubuntu Server 22.04 LTS (base OS)
 - Wazuh SIEM (native service, port 443)
 - DarkGhost NDR (Python script, port 8081)
 - SQL Injection Detector (Python script, port 8082)